 In Indian philosophy, this space is called the senses.
 Its dimensions are various properties perceived by each sense.
 For example, the eyes can see color, form, and size; the ears can perceive tone, pitch, forms, etc. Therefore, the color sees redness, and the eye sees color.
 Higher than the senses is the mind, which now sees the senses—i.e. the concept of seeing, hearing, tasting, touching, and smelling.
 The mind carries object concepts such as table, chair, house, etc. Effectively, if we had to define these concepts more clearly, then we would have to reduce them to things that can be tasted, touched, smelt, seen, and heard.
 Once the object concepts have been refined by the senses, they can further be elaborated by properties.
 For example, these objects will have form and color.
 Finally, we will convert the definition to a specific form (e.g. square) and a specific color (e.g. red).
 Meanings are therefore first explained by senses, then by the sensible properties (e.g. color), and then each of these properties is further elaborated into specific values.

 The fundamental point of this way of describing perception is that you cannot see your sense of seeing by your eyes!
-With your eyes you can see colors (red or yellow), but not the ability of seeing itself – i.e. the property of color.
-To see the property of color, you need to develop the mind, which can perceive color, form, smell, taste, sound, touch, etc. In effect, to know that you have senses, you must have a mind that perceives the senses.
+With your eyes you can see colors (red or yellow), but not the ability of seeing itself.
+To see the ability of seeing, you need to develop the mind, which can perceive the senses of seeing, tasting, touching, smelling, and hearing.
+In effect, to know that you have senses, you must have a mind that perceives the senses.

 However, the mind is itself not fundamental, and can also be perceived by something else.
 This perception requires the mind to become an object in another space, and this space is called intelligence (buddhi).
 The intelligence too becomes an object in the space (and sense) called ego (ahamkara), and the ego becomes an object in the space (and sense) called mahattattva or the moral sense.
 While we cannot see the eye with the eye, we can see the eye with the mind.
 While we cannot see the mind with the eye and the mind, we can see it with intelligence.
 While we cannot see the intellect with eye, mind and intelligence, we can see it with the ego.
 While we cannot see the ego with the eye, mind, intellect and ego, we can see it with the moral sense.
 To sense the senses, we need to develop the mind.
 To sense the mind, we need to develop the intellect.
 To sense the intellect, we need to develop the ego.
 To sense the ego, we need to develop morality.
 Eventually, this hierarchy terminates when there is something that can sense itself – that sense and object is called consciousness.